pryv/source-licenser/README.md

 #### `siblingLicenseFile`

-Add a "LICENSE" file at the same level as the matching file
+Add a "LICENSE" file at the same level as the matching file.

 #### `json`